All Episodes

 I mean, we touched on it, but fentanyl is a prime example of this.

-And yet the White House and the Biden administration has a monkeypox task force.
+And yet, the White House and the Biden administration has a monkeypox task force.

 They also don't have a COVID task force, right?

-As you like to point out.
+As you'd like to point out.

 And so, okay, fentanyl, COVID, what do they have in common?

-Uh they both come from a place in the East, and it's a place that maybe has business entanglements with a number of high-level ranking officials in this country and their family members.
+They both come from a place in the East, and it's a place that maybe has business entanglements with a number of high-level ranking officials in this country and their family members.

 I was really impressed with when we asked him, what's one specific threat, or what's the worst threat that you think COVID or China poses?

-And at first he started to try to be very general about it.
+And at first, he started to try to be very general about it.

 He said fentanyl very clearly.